oslokommune/okr-tracker/README.md

 ### Google integration
 Anyone with a google-account can login.
 To limit domain you have to implement this somehwhere, e.g. in `set_user.js` - e.g. `if (!user.email.lowerCase().endsWith('oslo.kommune.no')) rejectAccess();`

+## Common problems

+If there are some problems running the project locally, or you get an infinite spinner: inspect the console in the browser, your terminal or `firebase-debug.log` file for error messages.
+Some common messages when firing up the project for the first time:

+1. "No such file or directory, scandir storage_export/metadata"
+   1. You need to create two directories under `mock_data/storage_export` - `blobs` and `metadata`
+2. It looks like you're trying to access functions.config().service_account but there is no value there
+   1. Check if you have set the config key for service_account correctly.
+Read the readme again and se how you need to cat the private-key file correctly
+3. Missing permissions required for functions deploy.
+You must have permission iam.serviceAccounts.ActAs on service account
+   1. Open the [Google Cloud Console](https://console.cloud.google.com/) (check that you are in the correct project).
+   2. Go to IAM & Admin -> Service Accounts
+   3. Find the service account and click on it
+   4. Click on the "Permissions" panel, then click `Grant Access`
+   5. Add your IAM member email address.
+For the role, select Service Accounts -> Service Account User
+   6. Click Save
+4. Cannot read property `bucket` of underfined
+   1. Set the config key `storage.bucket`.
+Please read the readme again